 Kenneth is the principal of a HP Hero school.
 He is a member of the Global HP K12 Advisory Council which is led by Hewlett Packards Worldwide Education team.

-In 2019, Kenneth was presented with the Top 100 Leaders in Education award by GFEL at their conference in Dubai.
-In 2022, he was selected for the Education 2.0 - Outstanding Leadership Award, conferred at the Education 2.0 Dubai 2022.
+Kenneth was presented with the Top 100 Leaders in Education award by GFEL at their conference in 2019.
+In 2022, he was selected for the Education 2.0 - Outstanding Leadership Award, conferred at the Education 2.0 Conference 2022.
 These are global awards; of which he is the only Irish recipient.

 John Murtagh is principal of St. Olaf’s N.S., Balally, Dundrum, Dublin.
 This is a large, urban, vertical school with 530 pupils.
 Previously, John served as principal in a DEIS Band 1 school - Our Lady of the Wayside N.S., Bluebell, Dublin.